-Expenditures for international cooperation are planned in the amount of 45.3 million US dollars, which mainly consist of the costs of conferences, meetings, programme advisory committees, business trips, and have a growth rate relative to the Seven-Year Plan for 2017-2023.
+International cooperation costs are planned in the amount of 63.2 million US dollars, which mainly consists of expenses for holding conferences, meetings, Programme and Advisory Committees, business trips, as well as for payment of contributions to international organizations and collaborations.

-The service costs are estimated at 91 million US dollars.
-They are planned based on the current level of expenditures and do not provide for annual increases.
-These costs will be spent on scientific and information support, engineering and technical support, work safety, transportation costs, social costs, etc.
+Service costs are planned on the basis of current expenditure levels and are subject to annual increases due to inflation.
+These costs will be spent on scientific and information support, engineering and technical support, labour safety, transport costs, social costs, etc.